ashleymays/piano-keyboard-simulator/README.md

 `git clone https://github.com/ashleymays/piano-keyboard-simulator.git`

-Use the following command to start the server:
+Use the following command to run the build:

 `npm i && npm start`

-Use the following command to start the client:

-`cd client && npm i && npm start`

 The app will open in a browser window.